benycze/zybo-base/debian-zybo/README.md

 * Need to source SDK from Vivado
 * We will use the arm-linux-gnueabihf- cross compiler (maybe we need to use the Debian one?)
-* Write the list of packages which needs to be intalled on the system
+* Write the list of packages which needs to be installed on the system
     * Flex
     * Bison
     * build-essential